We're looking for a volunteer Exercise Supporter to support our Moving Forward after Stroke Programme.

 The Moving Forward after Stoke programme provides exercise and education sessions to stroke survivors to:

-As a Stroke Ward Referral Officer, you'll be talking to stroke survivors, their families and carers about support that is available and making a referral to Lincolnshire Family and Carer Support Service.
-This will take place on the stroke ward at Louth hospital.
+As a Stroke Ward Referral Officer, you'll be talking to stroke survivors, their families and carers about support that is available and making a referral to Support Services.

 You will work with hospital staff to: